exoteriklabs/OpenKeyFlow/README.md

 ### Why I Built This
 I wanted a text expander app that was fast, secure, lightweight and open source.
 AutoHotKey and AutoText are fine/OK and I've used them for many years.
 However, I wasn't interested in using these tools for scripting or automation and just needed an app to expand plaintext for IT ticket entries and repetitive emails.
 Because programs like this monitor your keyboard, using AutoHotKey or AutoText became less "reassuring" to use for security reasons (AutoHotKey runs scripts, AutoText isn't open source).
-With this all this in mind and some Python knowledge, OpenKeyFlow was born!
+With all this in mind and some Python knowledge, OpenKeyFlow was born!

 ### FAQ

 Q: Is OpenKeyFlow safe?

 A: OpenKeyFlow is designed to be an offline, local-only desktop app.
 It does not auto update (yet) or reach the internet.
 So, yes it is safe to use.
 That said, with it being open source, this doesn't stop "bad guys" from using this to create something malicious and then pretend to be their own keyboard expander app.
 It's always important to know -where- your software comes from!
-You will -only- see the official releases of OpenKeyFlow on the official GitHub repo.
+You will only see OpenKeyFlow on the official GitHub repo.
 _____________________________________________________________
 Q: Can I contribute?